TheRoddyWMS/BamToFastqPlugin/README.md

 conda env create -n BamToFastqPlugin_$version -f $PATH_TO_PLUGIN_DIRECTORY/resources/analysisTools/bam2fastq/environments/conda.yml
 ```

-The name of the Conda environment is arbitrary but needs to be consistent with the `condaEnvironmentName` variable.
-The default for that variable is set in `resources/configurationFiles/bam2fastq.xml`.
+The name of the Conda environment is arbitrary but needs to be consistent with the `condaEnvironmentName` variable.c The default for that variable is set in `resources/configurationFiles/bam2fastq.xml`.

 ## Using the Workflow